luizvilelamarques/taskService/README.md

-# Sample project to store cities in AWS DynamoDB using Serverless Framework -> Node 6
+# Sample project to store tasks in AWS DynamoDB using Serverless Framework -> Node 6

 Circli.CI integration